jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Governance in the global space

 Humanity is rediscovering its commons: the self-organized management of resources which people need for their survival and livelihood.
-The ethic of commoning is based on the recognition that a person has the right to a means of sustenance without interference or harm from others.
+The ethic of the commons is based on the recognition that a person has the right to a means of sustenance without interference or harm from others.
 In this sense, the commons are an inclusive expression of the right to life and the right to justice.

 Our greatest challenge is not the risk of environmental collapse, resource wars, scarcity diasporas, oppressive rulers or rancorous disputes over why future generations are denied the opportunity to live in a peaceful and equitable society.
 Our true task is the creation of inclusionary institutions for sustainable resource production and provisioning as the various crises bear down upon the world.